Niko-La/AIT/README.md

-## 🚀 Nikola A.I.T Team  Your Artificial Intelligent I.T.
+## 🚀 Nikola A.I.T Team: Your Artificial Intelligent I.T.
 Partner
-> "Imagine your own elite IT department at your fingertips, without the overhead.
-That's what we deliver."
+> "Imagine your own elite IT department at your fingertips, without the overhead."

 ## 🎯 Our Mission

-We're not just another software development company or IT provider.
-We're your dedicated AI-powered IT team, comprised of hardcore engineers, lean developers, and cutting-edge ML researchers.
+Not just another software development company or IT provider.
+We're your dedicated AI-powered IT team, comprised of hardcore engineers, expert devs & cutting-edge ML researchers.

 ### 💡 What Sets Us Apart